A regular practice of meditation has a profound effect on the mind and on one’s awareness and consciousness.

 - Continue to meditate every day.

 - Try to become aware of the thoughts that pass through your mind.
-If you practice meditation regularly, it will not be too difficult to do.
+If you practice meditation regularly, this will not be too difficult to do.

-- Always try to focus on what you are doing, and disallow thoughts, feelings and people to distract you and control your attention.
+- Always try to focus on what you are doing, and disallow thoughts, feelings and people to distract your attention.

-This state has been called by many names, Nirvana, Samadhi, Self-Realization, Cosmic Consciousness, Higher Self or Spiritual Consciousness.
+- Spiritual Consciousness has been called by many names, Nirvana, Samadhi, Self-Realization, Cosmic Consciousness or Higher Self.
 The name is only a label.
 The content is more important than the label, and it is the same content, no matter what label is used.

 Sign Up to Our Newsletter